(June, 2015 - Updated March 4, 2019)

 Inform Your Long Term Strategy

-As you develop content marketing strategy, think of PPC ads as mini labs.
-Test language, tone of voice, and content topics in your PPC ads and analyze the results.
+When you integrate your SEM campaigns into your marketing efforts, you gain new insights about your audiences you didn’t have to begin with.
+SEM ads help you stay relevant and part of the conversation.
+You can also use them as a testing tool to find out the best way to interact with your audiences.
+Test your language, tone of voice and content topics with your PPC ads and analyze the results.
 Find out what works and what doesn’t, and where customer interest lies before you spend hours writing multiple blog entries or white papers on specific topics.

-SEO, content marketing and PPC are not separate worlds, but related tactics within an overall strategy aimed at one thing: driving quality traffic to your website.
+SEO, content marketing and SEM are not separate worlds, but related tactics within an overall strategy aimed at one thing: driving quality traffic to your website.